Skip to content

 ⚡ Quick Answer

-Go to Settings, then Displays.
+Go to Settings , then Displays.
 Under the Orientation dropdown, select your desired view (Landscape, Portrait Right, Portrait Left, or Landscape flipped).
 Click Apply and then Keep Changes to confirm.

 How to rotate the display in Ubuntu Linux

-The steps below show you how.
+The steps below show how to do this.

 Ubuntu Linux activities overview screen for accessing system settings